 Let’s use this blog post as an example.
 An effective meta description would look like this:

 “Learn how to write an effective meta description that will improve your click-through rate and help you rank higher in the SERPs.”

 As you can see, the meta description briefly summarizes the content of the blog post and includes a call to action.
 It also uses keywords like “meta description” and “SERPs” that are relevant to the topic of the article.

 As you can see, the meta description briefly summarizes the content of the blog post and includes a call to action.
 It also uses keywords like “meta description” and “SERPs” that are relevant to the topic of the article.
 Your meta description needs to be relevant to the niche your doing SEO for so for example if you are doing SEO for dentists then you want it to be something relevant to dentists.

 The Importance of Meta Descriptions

-Meta descriptions are important for two main reasons: they improve click-through rates and they help with SEO.
+Meta descriptions are important for two main reasons: they improve click-through rates and they help with SEO for various industries.